shane-kerr/ripe-542bis/README.md

 Minor:
 * Changed to Oxford comma, because we love clarity.
 * Converted to gender-neutral pronouns (they).
-* Updated reference to RIPE PDP
+* Updated reference to RIPE PDP.
+* Chairs get "content" not "presentations" for WG sessions.

 Major:
 * Eliminated the chair with optional co-chair model.
 * Added RIPE Chair as final approval of new charters.
+* Changed new charter approval only to mailing list (was "and/or at a RIPE Meeting").
 * Noted that we no longer have the WG chair responsibility to act as final approval on all new policies (outside of their own WG).
 * Removed responsibility to lead Plenary sessions, since the PC now